haskell-streaming/streaming/README.md

     accumulate .
 Streaming.Prelude.replicateM :: Int -> m a -> m (Stream (Of a) Identity ())

 which is what we find in our diseased base libraries.
 But once you know how to operate with a stream directly you will see less and less point in what is called *extracting the (structured) value from IO*.
-The distinction between
+Consider the apparently innocent distinction between

     "getContents" :: String